Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 **Table of Contents**

 1. About the "Islandora Webform Module"
 1.1.
-Basic capabilitie
+Basic capabilities
 1.2.
 Limitations
 2. The "Islandora Simple Text Content Model"
 3. Creating a Drupal Webform